Motion Graphics Vs. 3D Animation

 3D Animation is a sequence of pictures in which objects can be seen in motion.
 Animators can create imaginary environments, moving things around and putting them where they appear.
 This process is called 3D animation and allows the viewer to see objects from different angles.
 It is a four-stage process that begins with modeling an object, placing it in a virtual layout, animating it, and then rendering the completed animation.

-Creating a model can be done in two different ways, using a modeling tool or real-world scanning objects.
+Creating a model can be done in two different ways–using a modeling tool or real-world scanning objects.
 Both methods are handy and offer various benefits.
 Making a model entirely on your own gives you much more control over the entire look using a modeling tool.
 While scanning natural world objects into the computer ultimately saves much time.
 Once the objects are scanned, textures make models more lifelike and give them some personality.

 Based on the models, we can create a variety of scenes through a process called layout and animation.
 We set up the stage in layout and indicate where the characters will be placed.
 Then in animation, we animate the characters by assigning them variables that control how they move and react.
 However, modeling can also give life to the scene through motion capture or keyframing.

 The final stage is rendering, in which the scene you’ve created is transformed into a finished piece.
 You can render your scenes realistic or with a particular art style.
-Either way, rendering depends on the project, its requirement, and your visual preference.
-However, each stage of 3D animation demands that 3D artists spend a lot of time and effort in preparation.
+Either way, rendering depends on the project, its requirements, and your visual preference.

-Motion Graphics:
+Motion Graphics

 Motion graphics are a great way to give life to static designs.
 Typical motion graphics are short, entertaining pieces of animation that initially illustrate data and other information.
 It helps to make any business performance more appealing and easier to understand and a great for conveying data and statistics and demonstrating your capabilities.

-In motion graphics, the designers used to rely on physical tools to create layouts.
-Previously they used rulers, markers, paint, lithography, and to produce beautiful and spotless designs that could be replicated and distributed.
-Now they are using digital tools to create designs more quickly, with more freedom, to adjust those designs and add animation elements to the finalized product.
-For example, scores and the title cards before a show or during a game are examples of motion graphics.
+Now, they use digital tools to create designs more quickly, with more freedom to adjust those designs and add animation elements to the finalized product.
+For example, scores and title cards before a show or during a game are examples of motion graphics.

-Wrap Up:
+Wrap Up!

-As proven by the above motion article, there is a substantial connection between motion graphics and 3D Animation.
+There is a substantial connection between motion graphics and 3D Animation.
 Although mentioned before, the entire debate is a matter of minor variances between related terms.
-No matter the type of Animation you choose, 3D Animation or motion graphics, or any other form, the result should tell your story and appeal to the consumer.
-Consequently, there isn’t anyone way to achieve the goal, but a compelling video should always accomplish its intended purpose.
+No matter the type of Animation you choose, 3D Animation, motion graphics, or any other form, the result should tell your story and appeal to the consumer.

-If you need a professional 3D animation design or motion graphic video, check out Anideos portfolio.
+Consequently, there isn’t any way to achieve the goal, but a compelling video should always accomplish its intended purpose.If you need a professional 3D animation design or motion graphic video, check out Anideos portfolio.

 Talk to a video strategist!